VCHSRobots/PostItPN/readme.md

 are submitted for manufacturing.

-This program (written in python) reads a BOM in the form of an excel file, and generates a PDF that can be printed with post-it notes afficxed to the paper before printing.
+This program (written in python) reads a BOM in the form of an excel file, and generates a PDF that can be printed with post-it notes affixed to the paper before printing.
 This method causes the post-it notes to be printed instead of hand-writen.